csiro-auscalval/PyGamma/README.md

-## EO Datasets
+## GAMMA-INSAR

-A tool process Sentinel-1 SLC to Aanalysis Ready Data using GAMMA SOFTWARE
+A tool to process Sentinel-1 SLC to Aanalysis Ready Data using GAMMA SOFTWARE.

 ## Installation